Vonda N. McIntyre: Career

 In 1971, McIntyre founded the Clarion West Writers Workshop in Seattle, Washington, with the support of Clarion founder Robin Scott Wilson.
 She contributed to the workshop until 1973.

 McIntyre won her first Nebula Award in 1973, for the novelette '"Of Mist, and Grass, and Sand".
 This later became part of the novel Dreamsnake (1978), which was rejected by the first editor who saw it, but went on to win both the Hugo and Nebula Awards.
 McIntyre became the third woman to receive the Hugo Award for Best Novel (1979).

 McIntyre's debut novel, The Exile Waiting, was published in 1975.
 In 1976, McIntyre co-edited Aurora: Beyond Equality, a feminist/humanist science fiction anthology, with Susan Janice Anderson.

 She also wrote a number of Star Trek and Star Wars novels, including Enterprise: The First Adventure and The Entropy Effect.
 The Entropy Effect was the first original story published in the Pocket Books' series of Star Trek novels, and was developed by McIntyre from a screenplay that she wrote at age 18.
 It convinced Pocket Books to assign McIntyre the novelizations of the next three films Star Trek II: The Wrath of Khan, Star Trek III: The Search for Spock, and Star Trek IV: The Voyage Home.
 McIntyre created given names of several Star Trek characters that later became canon, including Hikaru Sulu and Kirk's mother Winona.
 Sulu's given name became canon after Peter David, author of the comic book adaptation, visited the set of Star Trek VI: The Undiscovered Country, and convinced director Nicholas Meyer to insert the name into the film's script.

 While taking part in a science fiction convention panel on sci-fi in TV, McIntyre became exasperated at a fellow panelist's extreme negativity toward existing science fiction TV shows.
 She asked the panel and audience if they had managed to see Starfarers, which she claimed was an amazing SF miniseries that had almost no viewers due to bad scheduling on the part of the network.
 No such show existed, but after reflecting on the plot she described, McIntyre felt it would make a good novel, and went on to write Starfarers as well as its three sequels, later referring to it as "my Best SF TV Series Never Made".

 McIntyre's novel The Moon and the Sun, set in the court of Louis XIV, was rejected initially.
 In 1997, Pocket Books picked up the novel, and in 2013 Pandemonium Pictures began to produce The King's Daughter, featuring Pierce Brosnan as the Sun King.
 In October 2021, it was announced that Gravitas Ventures acquired distribution rights to the film, and set it for a January 21, 2022, release.

-She was able to complete a final novel, Curve of the World, shortly before her death in 2019.
+She was able to complete a final novel, Curve of the World, shortly before her death in 2019; the novel was edited by a team and published in 2026.